AndrewEllis93/Print-Tuning-Guide/README.md

     <sup>* *Some links: [1](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/whoppingpochard/extrusion_backers) [2](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/bythorsthunder/MGN9_Backers) [3](https://deepfriedhero.in/products/titanium-extrusion-backers?_pos=1&_sid=e2f989fec&_ss=r) [4](https://www.fabreeko.com/collections/voron/products/v2-4-trident-titanium-extrusion-backers) [5](https://github.com/tanaes/whopping_Voron_mods/blob/main/docs/frame_expansion/frame_thermal_compensation_howto.md) [6](https://github.com/alchemyEngine/measure_thermal_behavior) [7](https://github.com/alchemyEngine/measure_thermal_behavior/blob/main/process_frame_expansion.py) [8](https://youtu.be/RXJKdh1KZ0w)</sup>*\
     <sup>\* *This is the one thing I would ask you not to message me about.
 It is outside the scope of what I am hoping to accomplish with this guide.
 The graph above is solely intended to demonstrate my point about heat soak times.*</sup>

-- For Klicky Auto Z Calibration:
-    - Ensure that none of your magnets are loose.
-    - Ensure that your `Calibrate_Z` macro is hitting the *body* of the Klicky switch on the Z endstop, *not* the button of the Klicky switch.
-    - Try `PROBE_ACCURACY` and check how accurate your switch is.
-Sometimes you may need to try multiple switches to find the "best" one.
 ## Layer Shifting
 ![](Images/Troubleshooting/LayerShifting/1.png)